TplusA/TAPSwitch/README.md

 like to activate some audio source do not need to know which audio player is responsible for the audio source in question.
 To _tapswitch_, an audio source is simply a string ID with no further meaning.

+## Communication with appliances

+Before the Streaming Board can play anything, the appliance the Streaming Board is built into may have to set up its audio hardware (waking up from sleep state, switching relays, switch on more appliances, warming up components, anything like that) before any audible sound can be produced.
+Therefore, an audio player must wait for the appliance to become ready, i.e., its activation must be synchronized to any delays introduced by the appliance.

+To achieve this, _tapswitch_ can be informed about the state of the audio hardware via D-Bus commands.
+As long as the hardware is not ready, it will defer the activation of any audio player.
+Likely, the hardware state methods will be called by _dcpd_.